Rajeev-K/spark-azure/kubernetes/README.md

 When creating a connection supply the namespace created above.
 Set Client type to Java.
 In Authentication tab choose Workload identity.

-When the connection is ready get the value of you'll get AZURE_STORAGEBLOB_CLIENTID, this is the clientId of your managed identity.
+When the connection is ready get the value of AZURE_STORAGEBLOB_CLIENTID, this is the clientId of your managed identity.

 ### Create Kubernetes resources